BorisInGitHub/AtlasWithHDP/README.md

 ## Bug

-When I create the table in Hive, I don't show them in Atlas UI.
+When I create the table in Hive, I don't show the associated metadata in the Atlas UI.